rajeshpillai/javascript-todo/readme.txt

 Lets build a simple todo application purely javascript
 ---------------------------------------------------------

+* Pagination in progress

 Phase 1:
 --------------
 X Use Case 1:  Show all todos
 X Use Case 2:  Create a new todo
 X Use Case 3:  Mark todo for completion
-Use Case 4:  Delete a todo
+X Use Case 4:  Delete a todo

 Phase 2: